 About the PLFThe Oregon State Bar Board of Governors created the Professional Liability Fund in 1977 pursuant to state statute (ORS 9.080) and with approval of the membership.
 The PLF first began operation on July 1, 1978, and has been the mandatory provider of primary malpractice coverage for Oregon lawyers since that date.

 The PLF provides coverage of $300,000 per claim/$300,000 aggregate to every attorney engaged in the private practice of law in Oregon.
 This coverage includes defense costs and, in addition, there is a $50,000 claims expense allowance.
-In 2016, the basic assessment for this coverage is $3,500 for each attorney; the assessment has remained the same for five consecutive years.
+In 2018, the basic assessment for this coverage is $3,500 for each attorney; the assessment has remained the same for seven consecutive years.

 The PLF's philosophy is that a program of this type must be mandatory for all lawyers in private practice in the state, as purely voluntary participation could result in adverse selection and a concentration of only the "bad" risks, leading to financial instability.
 Over time, the cost of coverage provided by the PLF has proved to be less than the cost of comparable commercial coverage.

 Of the roughly 14,950 active members of the Oregon State Bar who live in Oregon, approximately 7,300 are in private practice and participate in the PLF.
 The remaining Bar members claim exemption from the PLF as corporate counsel, government lawyers, law professors, etc. These numbers fluctuate slightly throughout the year.

 The coverage provided by the PLF is on a "claims made" basis rather than an "occurrence" basis.
 The PLF also provides automatic extended reporting or "tail" coverage at no cost to attorneys who discontinue practicing law in Oregon.